 Lessons are taught either at St. Columba's Church, 4201 Albemarle Street, or at my home, 3651 Veazey Street, NW, Washington, DC., or via Zoom.
 The Veazey Street studio has a 9' Steinway piano and St. Columba's has Steinway and Yamaha instruments.
 Both locations are metro-accessible.

 During the year, two recitals take place and are ordinarily held in the Music Room at St. Columba's, which has a lovely 7' Yamaha piano and outstanding acoustics.
 These recitals, which are a blend between formal and less formal are wonderful opportunities for students to share the music resulting from practice.
 Families are encouraged to bring a small snack to share after the music.
-The season includes a "Family and Friends" recital in which students team up with musical family members - always with some fun and unexpected combinations - and a "Story Recital," performed by the younger students.
-In 2020 the studio hosted two Zoom recitals, which were enjoyed by friends and relatives from all over the country and beyond.
+The season includes various themed recitals such as a "Family and Friends" recital in which students team up with musical family members - always with some fun and unexpected combinations - and a "Story Recital," performed by the younger students.
+Recitals are livestreamed to be enjoyed by friends and relatives who live far away.

 Some special events that have taken place include dramatized student piano performances of Peter and the Wolf by Prokofiev, The Empty Pot by Demi, and Snake and Friends and The Tiger's Tale by Diane Heath.
 Seymour Bernstein's collection, Birds, was presented by the students along with art work created by students in a workshop lead by artist, Bill Rock.
 Families are strongly encouraged to create performing opportunities at home, church or synagogue, schools, retirement communities or other places.

 My philosophy is that students need to come to their practice out of love and enthusiasm for their music and their playing.
 Still, a daily habit of practice needs to be developed by students and supported by parents.
 Just as many families make shared meal time a priority, the importance of daily time at the piano needs to hold a place in each day's routine.